lupyuen/lupyuen.github.io/src/tinyemu.md

 _NuttX on TinyEMU has been awfully quiet..._

-_How to fix the UART Driver so that NuttX can print things?_
+_Can we fix the UART Driver so that NuttX can print things?_

 NuttX is still running on the __QEMU UART Driver__.
 (16550 UART)